insight-platform/Savant/docs/publications-samples.md

 ### Hard-Hat People Counter With OCR

-Pretty Sophisticated example which detects the person with PeopleNet, next detects the hard hat within the person bounding box with specially trained RetinaNet model, assigns hard hats to persons, and finally runs EasyOCR PyTorch code to recognize the mark on a hard hat.
-The persons are tracked on the scene with DeepStream's Nvtracker plugin.
+A pretty sophisticated example that looks for the persons with PeopleNet, next it detects the hard hat within the person bounding box with custom trained RetinaNet model, assigns hard hats to persons, and finally runs EasyOCR PyTorch code to recognize the mark on a hard hat.
+Finally, the persons are tracked on the scene with DeepStream's Nvtracker plugin.

-The line crossing count is done either with Nvdsanalytics plugin which gives false results pretty often or with custom UDF function which gives results of a better quality.
+The line crossing count is done either with the Nvdsanalytics plugin, which gives false results or with a custom UDF function, which provides better quality results.

 Please find the code and instructions in the [Repository](#).
 In addition, a step-by-step guide published on the Medium Portal is also [available](#).